robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .red[R1.1.1.1] Unless the room vents allow cats to go in and out
 * .green[C1.1.1.1.1] All room vents have nets installed

+???
+Following a similar process as before, we eliminate the doubts by introducing new claims about the situation that will need to be true.

 --

 .red[R1.1.1.2] Unless there is an alternate food supply (mice)
 * .green[C1.1.1.1.2] There are no mice in the room

+???
+At this point, I am pretty convinced that I can collect directly observable and tangible evidence to support these sub-claims without any further argumentation.

 ---
 class: middle